So you want to get a new mattress, do you?

 Mattress size is another key differentiating factor.
 Here are the generally available mattress sizes in the market.

 - Twin beds (Twin and Twin XL) are the smallest standard sizes, with dimensions of 38″ x 75″ – 80″.
 They are meant to accommodate one person.
+They are meant to accommodate one person and make a great children’s mattress.

 - Double beds are slightly larger and have 54″ x 75″ dimensions, making them suitable for two people.